edofrederix/briscola/README.md

 ## About

-Briscola is a BRIck-structured Staggered and COLlocAted code aimed at massively parallel high performance and high fidelity PDE simulation in relatively simple but real-world geometries.
-The goal of Briscola is to be lean, efficient but generic, in order to allow for high fidelity (e.g., LES or DNS) simulation of realistic problems, within reasonable parallel computational effort.
+Briscola is a BRIck-structured Staggered and COLlocAted CFD code, aimed at parallel high performance and high fidelity PDE simulation in relatively simple but real-world geometries.
+The goal of Briscola is to be lean, efficient but generic, to allow for high fidelity (e.g., LES or DNS) simulation of realistic problems, within reasonable parallel computational effort.

 Key to Briscola is a 'brick-structured' approach, which allows for the use of fast and efficient geometric multigrid solvers.
 Parallel domain decomposition is